 A 2018 model year with above-average mileage and a fully stamped service book starts from about £17,500.
-Spend more than £20,000 and you'll be driving a plush N-Connecta or Tekna model with fewer miles on the clock.
+Spend more than £20,000 and you'll be driving a plush Nissan Leaf N-Connecta or Tekna model with fewer miles on the clock.

-Jumping up to the 62kWh e+ model is a serious investment though, with even fairly well-used demonstrators changing hands for just over the £28,000 mark, and more like £30,000 for a nearly-new model in Tekna trim.
+Jumping up to the 62kWh e+ Leaf is a serious investment though, with even fairly well-used demonstrators changing hands for just over the £28,000 mark, and more like £30,000 for a nearly-new model in Tekna trim.

 Remember though that brand new Leafs are still eligible for a £3000 government discount on the purchase price, so even the highest spec model is a lot cheaper than a new car in the same spec would be without it.

 Ready to get your top quality Nissan Leaf?